 When do you have to file a VAT return?

 Your company has to report its VAT position by filing periodical VAT returns on a two-monthly basis [2-month period - standard tax period].
 Monthly reporting period can be opted for if your company is in a permanent repayment situation.
 Other tax periods are also available under specific conditions.

+The VAT return must be filed electronically (via "ROS") before the 19th day of the month following the end of the taxable period to which it relates.
 If you both pay and file your return using ROS services the due date for your payment and return will be extended to the 23rd of the month following the tax period.

 Your company has to file a yearly Statement [Return of Trading Details - RTD].
 The RDT Form details purchases and sales for the year, broken by VAT rate.
 The statement should be filed by electronic means via "ROS" together with the last VAT return of the year.